SagarChaandwani/Royal-bank-of-Scotland/README.md

 **The Solution:**

    I built a 360° Risk Intelligence System that unified:
-1. Credit risk (LTV, credit score, defaults)
+1. Credit risk (LTV, credit score, defaults).
-2. Digital engagement behaviour
+2. Digital engagement behaviour.
-3. Capital flight tracking to fintechs (Wise, Monzo, Revolut)
+3. Capital flight tracking to fintechs (Wise, Monzo, Revolut).

+**The Approach:**

+1. Discovery - Reframed the brief from monitor exposure to predict risk before it crystallises.
+2. So-What test.
+3. Wireframe before code.

 **The Impact:**

-1. Identified £15M in active capital flight to fintech competitors
+1. Identified £5M in active capital flight to fintech competitors.
-2. Exposed £300M+ in high-risk exposure concentrated in the North West
+2. Exposed £200M+ in high-risk exposure concentrated in the North West.
-3. Proven customers with low digital engagement churn at 3× the rate This enabled targeted intervention by senior risk and product stakeholders.
+3. Proven customers with low digital engagement churn at 3× the rate

 ---